|

 The Tscharke range has been a project seven years in the making and is the result of the vision of Damien Tscharke, proprietor, viticulturalist and winemaker

-Damien is a sixth generation vigneron and Roseworthy graduate who graduated with honours in viticulture in 2000.
+Damien is a sixth generation vigneron and Roseworthy honours graduate.
 Damien is also the proprietor and winemaker for the acclaimed wines produced under the Glaymond brand, which was established in 2001.
 His vision to explore and develop alternative varietals in the Barossa Valley led to the establishment of the Tscharke brand in 2004.
 Having worked on his family's vineyards for over 15 years he has developed an intimate knowledge of the vineyard sites and sub appellations of Marananga and Seppeltsfield in the Barossa Valley.

 |